cnichols-git/DevOps-Demo/README.md

 - Make a list off all the software being used to achieve this task
 - Make a visual map of how the process flow looks
+- Document how to properly shutdown a AWS instance with terraform